micmac588/serial_plotter/README.md

 # serial_plotter
-Plot data received on a serial port
+Plot data received from a serial port.

+Data are expected to be byte array with '\n' at the end.